rinktel-git/bsam-chatbot/README.md

 Currently, the Bot is trained to answer beta.SAM API related questions by ingesting API documentation and FAQs.
 For example, you can ask "What is EM API?".

-## Architecture of the BSAM Chatbot
+## Architecture of the Beta.SAM Chatbot
 ![Alt text](ui/docs/img/Architecture.png?raw=true "Title")

 ## Part 1.
 Chatbot Angular Application